-The social, environmental and business ethics responsibilities of our suppliers are assessed, together with the economic and product or service quality to be supplied, right from the selection stage.
+The social, environmental and business ethics responsibilities of our suppliers are assessed, together with the economics and product or service quality to be supplied, right from the selection stage.
 We also ask our suppliers to complete a questionnaire during the qualification phase which includes questions relating to human and labour rights.
-In the event that a supplier does not provide an adequate response then we will not progress their application.
+In the event that a supplier does not provide an adequate response, their application is not progressed any further.

-In light of the raw materials sector risk, for all new raw materials factories and suppliers and high value added products, we conduct a third party preliminary on site audit to verify the suppliers compliance in relation to labour, environment and business ethics, local laws and regulations.
+In light of the raw materials sector risk, for all new raw materials factories and suppliers and high value added products, we conduct a third party preliminary on-site audit to verify the suppliers compliance in relation to labour, environment and business ethics, local laws and regulations.
 If any non-conformities are found, we then require the new supplier to agree a recovery plan which sets out the actions they must take in order to become one of Pirelli UK's suppliers.

 Pirelli UK's suppliers are asked to sign a contractual sustainability clause requiring them, not only to comply with our principles and values, but also to confirm their commitment to not using or supporting any form of child labour, slavery, servitude, forced/compulsory labour or human trafficking or any other form of exploitation.
-At the same time, the clause asks for commitment to implement similar management models within suppliers' own supply chains.
-As at the end of 2020, 88%of Pirelli UK's suppliers have provided sufficient confirmation that they are committed to not using or supporting any form of child labour, slavery, servitude, forced/compulsory labour or human trafficking or any other form of exploitation.
+At the same time, the clause asks for commitment to implement similar management models within suppliers own supply chain.
+As of the end of 2022, 97% of Pirelli UK's suppliers" have provided sufficient confirmation that they are committed to not using or supporting any form of child labour, slavery, servitude, forced/compulsory labour or human trafficking or any other form of exploitation.